Chapter 27: Joshua Finds Thomas in Dire Straits.

 Joshua couldn’t sit still any longer.
 He had made up his mind to go and confront Thomas.
 Reverend Mother would soon be waking up from a nap and preparing dinner.
-Joshua knew that if he had any hope of getting out of the house without getting the third degree from her, he needed to slip out before she got up.
+Joshua knew that if he had any hope of getting out of the house, without getting the third degree from her, he needed to slip out before she got up.

 He grabbed his keys and crept down the stairs, careful not to step on the squeaky steps.
 Joshua made it outside undetected and heaved a sigh of relief.
 On the way to Thomas’ house, he rehearsed what he’d say.
-His so-called friend hadn’t apologized for putting Rachel in danger.
+His so-called friend still hadn’t apologized for putting Rachel in danger.
 Now, he seemed to have decided to cut off all contact with Joshua.
 Normally when they fought, Thomas would apologize or make Joshua laugh so hard that he’d forget what he’d been angry about.
-At the bottom of Joshua’s anger was the fear that he had lost his best friend.
+At the bottom of Joshua’s anger was fear that he had lost his best friend.

 Joshua parked slightly askew in his haste to get at Thomas.
 It took persistent knuckle hammering to get him to the door of his second floor apartment.
-A couple of Thomas’ nosier neighbors stuck their heads out their doors in order to get a look at who was making so much racket.
+A couple of Thomas’ nosier neighbors stuck their heads out their doors, in order to get a look at who was making so much racket.
 Joshua was past caring what anyone thought of him banging on the door.
 He was in such a foul mood, he wanted someone to be foolish enough to say something to him.
 Joshua was angry enough to take them all on.

 When the door eventually opened, Joshua was ready for a fight.
 He took in Thomas’ haggard appearance and his mind suddenly went blank.
 Wordlessly, Thomas stepped aside and gestured via a tilt of the head for Joshua to enter.

 “What the hell happened to you Thomas?
-You look wrecked.”
+You look wrecked!”